Adya662/wer_calc/README.md

 1. Load `calls/` and, for each call:
    - Extract only bot/agent utterances: `assistant` from `ref_transcript.json`, `Agent` from `gt_transcript.json`.
    - Normalize both strings using the pipeline above (`canonicalize_and_normalize`).
-2. Compute WER using a dynamic‑programming edit distance over normalized tokens:
+2. Compute WER using a dynamic‑programming edit distance over normalized tokens with phonetic equality:
-   - Substitutions are free if tokens are highly similar by fuzzy ratio or phonetically similar by Soundex/Double‑Metaphone.
+   - Fast, deterministic, cached phonetics pipeline:
+     - Double Metaphone (primary+alt) with a tiny Jaro‑Winkler guard on codes
+     - If inconclusive, optional G2P (ARPABET) with phoneme‑level edit‑distance similarity
+   - Tokens that “sound alike” are treated as exact matches (cost 0)
    - Otherwise, standard DP costs: deletion = 1, insertion = 1, substitution = 1.
 3. Collect first N word‑level differences for analysis and print explicit lists of:
    - Substitution pairs: `reference -> hypothesis`
    - Deletion words: “missing in hypothesis”
    - Insertion words: “extra in hypothesis”
-4. Save per‑call mismatches to `calls/<call_id>/output/mismatches.json`.
+4. Save per‑call mismatches to `wer_lib/calls/<call_id>/output/mismatches.json`.
 5. Compute global WER by concatenating all GT utterances as the reference and all REF utterances as the hypothesis:
-   - Stored in `wer_lib/global_wer.json`.
+   - Stored in `wer_lib/output/global_wer.json`.

 How to run: